c-o-pr/ddrescue-helper/README.md

 - ensures that source and destination volumes are unmounted during COPY, and
 - performs simple consistency checks.

-The script is controlled by commandline options offering the following functionality:
+The script is controlled by command line options offering the following functionality:

 `-u -m -f` UNMOUNT, MOUNT, and FSCK volumes on a partition or whole-drive basis.
 Unmount is persistent based on `/etc/fstab` entry for the volume UUID.
 This prevents disturbance of volume structures while recovery is in progress

 `-c` COPY (or SCAN) a drive, partition, or single file using ddrescue.
-This creates a domain-MAP and read-rate log (metadata) which are stored in directory named by a user-supplied LABEL.
+This creates a domain map and read-rate log (metadata) which are stored in directory named by a user-supplied LABEL.

 Unmount is performed automatically upon copy.
 Mount and fsck must be performed explicitly.

-`-p -s` REPORT files affected by read-errors and slow-reads using ddescue domain map metadata and helper tools for supported filesystems.
+`-p -s` REPORT files affected by read-errors and slow-reads using `GNU ddescue` domain map metadata and helper tools for supported filesystems.

 On macOS REPORT works with HFS+.
 On Linux REPORT works with NTFS, ext2/3/4, and HFS+.